THE DIFFERENCE BETWEEN HANDLE TYPES

 - The Round handle is more for players who naturally like or play off the back foot and are very bottom-hand dominant.
 A round handle is defined by the height and the width being the same at the bottom of the handle.

-- The semi-oval is for the player who likes the best of both worlds, assisting keeping a light grip on the bottom hand, but not interfering when playing cross bat shots.
+- The Semi-Oval handle is for the player who likes the best of both worlds, assisting keeping a light grip on the bottom hand, but not interfering when playing cross bat shots.
 The semi oval is defined by being slightly taller in height and round on the sides.

 - The Oval handle is perfect for players who need to keep their bottom hand out of their straight bat shots.
 The oval handle is defined by being very tall in height and slightly skinnier in width at the bottom of the handle

-There are bat makers all around the world and they all have their own techniques in producing their handles and handle types.
+There are bat makers all around the world and they all have their own techniques in producing their handles and handle types however we all end up producing a similar result.